mantidproject/mantid/docs/source/release/v3.7.0/framework.rst

 - :ref:`SetSampleMaterial <algm-SetSampleMaterial>` will now work out the number density from the chemical formula and mass density if these are given in the input.
 A user specified number density or if Z and the unit cell volume is given will override the value calculated from the chemical formula and mass density.
 - :ref:`ComputeCalibrationCoefVan <algm-ComputeCalibrationCoefVan>`
   does not perform fit of data by itself, but requires an additional argument: ``EPPTable``.
 This should accelerate the data reduction workflow, because fitting results can be reused.
 Table with elastic peak positions can be created using the new :ref:`FindEPP <algm-FindEPP>` algorithm.
 - :ref:`MonteCarloAbsorption <algm-MonteCarloAbsorption>` now supports inelastic instruments.
 It relies on :ref:`ConvertUnits <algm-ConvertUnits>` having set the correct EMode.
+- :ref:`SofQWNormalisedPolygon <algm-SofQWNormalisedPolygon>` has been fixed to normalize the data correctly.
+Previous versions contained a bug when removing the bin-width normalization that may have already been present on the input data

 Deprecated